MLHale/insure-container-sec/milestone_3.md

 **Scenario Four -** Scenario four requires secure communication channels to be created between four containers.
 There must be one container (Container 1) on one virtual machine, two containers on another virtual machine (containers 2 & 3).
 Both of these virtual machines are required to be on the same hypervisor.
 A third virtual machine with one container (Container 4) running on another hypervisor must also be used.
 Container 1 must only directly communicate with Container 2.
 Container 2 must only directly communicate with Container 1 and Container 3.
 Container 3 must only directly communicate with Container 2 and Container 4.
 Container 4 must only directly communicate with Container 3.
 ![3vms](/Diagrams/3vms.png "3vms on different hypervisors")

-### Secure Communication Amongst Containers Results
+### Secure Communication Amongst Containers Findings

 By use of the previous architecture, the team was able to fulfill each of the four scenarios described above.
 In addition to proving SSH capabilites for each scenario, the team also determined the efficiency of each scenario.
 For each scenario, the same one gigabyte text file was sent via SCP.
 Specific findings are discussed below.